Advanced Industrial

 Sensors Software Support Sensor-agnostic, using a 2-channel analogue current sensing circuit

-Fully tested with Ground Water Pressure Sensor PR26Y (KEPLER))
+Built-in Firmware Fully tested with Ground Water Pressure Sensor PR26Y (KEPLER))

 Generic Digital Interface